 A warrantless search could be conducted as an incident to arrest.
 Returning to the example above, once an officer formed the reasonable belief that the driver had broken the law by drinking and driving, they could be justified in conducting a thorough search of the car.
-This search could extend to the victim’s person. the purpose of the exception is to provide police an opportunity to secure a suspected crime scene.
+This search could extend to the victim’s person.
+The purpose of the exception is to provide police with an opportunity to secure a suspected crime scene.

 Plain View Doctrine